 Which brings me to another disadvantage – you need to exert effort shoving produce through the chute.

 Not good for people who suffer from conditions like arthritis.
 These also have a large footprint, not ideal for small homes where space is a premium.

-The latter have a steeper learning curve because you need to follow some best practices in order to maximize it and minimize common issues.
+The latter has a steeper learning curve because you need to follow some best practices to maximize it and minimize common issues.

 Some issues you may encounter with a vertical juicer

 A clogged pulp ejector port is a common issue that occurs when too much fibrous produce forced in the feed chute.
 Examples of fibrous greens are celery and spinach.

-It is a nightmare to clean a clogged ejector port because you’ll literally have to pull out pulp.
+It is a nightmare to clean a clogged ejector port because you’ll have to pull out pulp.

-Not only is it messy, it’s also a waste of time.
+Not only is it messy, but it’s also a waste of time.
 You can prevent clogging by chopping fibrous greens into smaller chunks.

 I’ve written an article about how to juice celery on a vertical masticating juicer.
 Make sure to check that guide out.

 Also, you will need to alternate soft and hard ingredients to help push pulp down and maximize yield.

-A big advantage of a vertical juicer would be foot print.
-Since the auger sit on top, it won’t take up as much space horizontally.
+A significant advantage of a vertical juicer would be footprint.
+Since the auger sits on top, it won’t take up as much space horizontally.

 In the review section, I’ve listed the dimensions so you can check whether or not it will fit on the table.

-Horizontal auger juicers are generally easier to clean than vertical juicers because it has a smaller auger and screen but the difference is minimal, assembly for the former is a tad bit easier.
+Horizontal auger juicers are generally easier to clean than vertical juicers because it has a smaller auger and screen, but the difference is minimal, the assembly for the former is a tad bit easier.

 One of the first things you need to look at is how much you’re willing to spend.
 Top-of-the-line brands like Omega and Kuvings will cost upwards of $300 but this offset by the long warranty.